 Agnes Ward, of Stratford, Ontario says, “These are no ordinary beef kabobs!
-They’re herb-infused and need to marinate at least two hours or overnight for the best flavor.
+They’re herb-infused and need to marinate at least an hour or overnight for the best flavor.
 If you feel like splurging, this recipe’s also fantastic with beef tenderloin.”